Atomic1111/Atomic1111/README.md

 - 👋 Hi, I’m @Atomic
 - 👀 I’m interested in creating personal projects to help others
 - 🌱 I’m currently learning how to program
-- 💞️ I’m looking to collaborate on new ideas and projects
+- 💞️ I’m looking to collaborate on new ideas and/or projects

 <!---
 Atomic1111/Atomic1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.